Transaction Sequencer Network

 Potential for Oligopoly

-Concern: High capital requirements (staking, infrastructure) could lead to sequencer centralization among large operators.
+Concern: High capital requirements could lead to sequencer centralization among large operators.

-Risk: Top 5-10 sequencers controlling majority of stake/blocks, recreating centralization.
+Risk: A few sequencers controlling a majority of stake/blocks could recreate centralization.

-Mitigation: Lower barriers to entry, delegation mechanisms, anti-oligopoly governance rules.
+Mitigation: Lower barriers to entry, delegation mechanisms, and anti-oligopoly governance rules.

 MEV Centralization

-Concern: Even with multiple sequencers, MEV could flow to a few sophisticated actors (builders) similar to PBS on Ethereum.
+Concern: Even with multiple sequencers, MEV could flow to a few sophisticated actors.

-Risk: Sequencer network becomes decentralized in name but MEV extraction remains centralized.
+Risk: The sequencer network could become decentralized in name but MEV extraction remains centralized.

-Mitigation: MEV redistribution mechanisms, transparent MEV markets, encrypted mempools.
+Mitigation: MEV redistribution mechanisms, transparent MEV markets, and encrypted mempools.

 Implementation Examples